 If more bytes are being requested per access than you would expect for the format you are using, review your texture settings.
-We recommend:
+Arm recommends:

-- Enabling mipmaps for offline generated textures. - Using ASTC or ETC compression for offline generated textures. - Replacing runtime generated framebuffer and texture formats with a narrower format. - Reducing use of imageLoad/Store in OpenGL ES and Vulkan, as they prevent use of framebuffer compression. - Reducing any use of negative LOD bias used for texture sharpening. - Reducing the MAX_ANISOTROPY level for anisotropic filtering.
+- Enabling mipmaps for offline generated textures. - Using ASTC or ETC compression for offline generated textures. - Replacing runtime generated framebuffer and texture formats with a narrower format. - Reducing use of imageLoad/Store in OpenGL ES and Vulkan, as they prevent use of framebuffer compression. - Reducing any use of negative LOD bias used for texture sharpening.

+• Reducing the MAX ANISOTROPY level for anisotropic filtering.

-(\$MaliCoreL2ReadsTextureL2ReadBeats 16) / \$MaliCoreTextureCyclesTexturingActive
+(\$MaliCoreL2ReadsTextureL2ReadBeats \ 16) / \$MaliCoreTextureCyclesTexturingActive